turbokube/k3s-buildkit/README.md

 ```

 Note: Always specify tag when building this way, otherwise containerd might not list your images with name.
 There's no default `:latest`.

+## digests, names and tags

+We're yet to find out how images built this way can be referenced by digest.